the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/99-end/00-learning-paths.md

 # Learning Paths

-The last chapters of this book are to inspire you to apply what you've learned.
-So far, the book has taught you how to use Firebase in React applications to build sophisticated web applications.
-You have implemented all the fundamental features that power modern applications nowadays.
-Firebase offers you everything you need to implement authentication, authorization and database interactions.
-However, there is plenty of room to explore the ecosystem.
-If you haven't completed all the exercises from the book or read all the articles, you should start with these.
-Otherwise, let's see what else you can do to advance your skills.
+The last chapters of this book are to help yoy apply what you've learned.
+So far, the book has taught you how to use Firebase in React to build sophisticated web applications.
+You've used all the fundamental features that power modern applications.
+Firebase offers you everything you need to implement authentication, authorization, and database interaction.
+However, there is plenty of room to explore the ecosystem, starting with this book's exercises and articles.

 ## Firebase's Cloud Firestore

-Firebase's Cloud Firestore is the new version of Firebase's Realtime Database.
-You have used the latter in this book, because it comes with plenty of documentation, is used for a longer time in the community, and offers lots of other tutorials online.
-However, at some point Firebase's Cloud Firestore may take over, because it comes with a couple of benefits such as a more intuitive data model, more features, faster queries, and a better scaling experience for larger applications.
-Since it only affects the Firebase database, everything else like the Firebase authentication mechanisms we have built stays the same.
-You only need to migrate over to Cloud Firestore if you want to give it a shot.
-If you got the complete course for this book, you will find one source code project with a tutorial on how to migrate the application from this book over to the new Cloud Firestore.
+Firebase's Cloud Firestore is the latest version of Firebase's Realtime Database.
+We used the database because it comes with plenty of documentation, has a more established community, and offers plenty of online tutorials.
+However, Firebase's Cloud Firestore migh still take over at some point, because it has a more intuitive data model, more features, faster queries, and a better scaling experience for larger applications.
+Since it only affects the Firebase database, everything else like the Firebase authentication mechanisms stays the same.
+You only need to [migrate to Cloud Firestore](https://www.robinwieruch.de/react-firestore-tutorial) to give it a shot.

 ## Firebase's Admin API

-In this book, you have used Firebase's authentication and realtime database.
-What about Firebase's admin API?
-It gives you advanced control over your users by changing their email addresses, sending them verification emails, or deleting them.
-You as developer and admin are in charge to implement a full-fledged admin dashboard to manage all your user entities without any boundaries.
+We used Firebase's authentication and realtime database in this book.
+Conversely, Firebase's admin API gives advanced control over users by changing email addresses, sending verification emails, or deleting them.
+As developer and admin, you are responsible for crafting a full-fledged admin dashboard to manage user entities without boundaries.

 ## Firebase's Storage API

-What about enabling Firebase's Storage?
 Users who have signed in to your application already come with an avatar, because they often use an image of themselves on Google, Facebook or Twitter.
-But what about people who have signed up with a email and password combination?
-You could offer them the possibility to upload their own profile picture by enabling Firebase's storage API.
+With Firebase's storage API, you can allow them to upload personalized imagery, like profile pictures.

 ## Firebase's Cloud Functions